tracim/tracim/frontend/README.md

 # The Tracim Frontend

-This project is the frontend part of Tracim.
+This folder is the frontend part of Tracim.

 ## Installation